M\"obius function for modules and thin representations: Poset of submodules

 \section{Poset of submodules}

 This section gathers the module-theoretic properties used in the sequel.
 Results from Subsection \ref{SecOrthocyclic} will allow us to reduce the calculation of the Möbius function to the case of finite direct powers of simple modules.
 These modules are then discussed in Subsection \ref{SecSemisimple}.
-The final subsection \ref{SecFinMany} then provides a criterion for deciding whether a module has finitely many submodules that will be used in Section \ref{Algebras}.

-Bounded representations of quivers are used as examples to illustrate the results of this section.
-For the used notation, we refer the reader to section \ref{SecPrelQuiv} or the monography [1] for more detailed exposition.